-If you have any questions about this division, please send an email to the Registrar, Ulysses Yan.
+If you have any questions about this division, please contact the Registrar, Kristine Hagen.

 Majors A is LMB's top division.
 Most of the players in this division are baseball aged 11 or 12, however a few baseball age 10-year olds may be drafted on teams if their assessment scores are high enough.
 Players in this division have usually played at least two years of player-pitched baseball.
 New players are encouraged to play at the Majors B level even if they are a baseball ages 12.